gnebbia/gnu_linux_appunti/sections/hard_disk_e_partizionamenti.md

 anyway, a separate /boot also means you can reinstall without having to recompile a kernel.

-N.B.:we need a 1MB partition because the whole grub stage1 is too big to fit in the 446 bytes of the mbr boot sector, it needs to "spill over" somewhere. on GPT, you must reserve this spill over space explicitly, while on bios+mbr it's not mandatory because it
+N.B.: we need a 1MB partition because the whole grub stage1 is too big to fit in the 446 bytes of the mbr boot sector, it needs to "spill over" somewhere. on GPT, you must reserve this spill over space explicitly, while on bios+mbr it's not mandatory because it